Foreign Property Ownership In Ecuador

 The tax rate in Ecuador is 12%, which is the second-lowest in South America.
 Elsewhere IVA rates range from 10% (Paraguay) to 22% (Uruguay).

-There is a capital gains tax on the sale of property.
+The sale of property has a capital gains tax.
 It’s calculated as 0.5% on the change in municipal value (rather than the actual gain).
 It’s usually negligible.

 Above all, there is no regulation to collect tax on personal income generated from outside Ecuador, so expats don’t pay it.
 This makes Ecuador a great place to work as a Digital Nomad or some other online venture.